headshed-dev/nanowrimo-23/pages/apps___fullstack___javascript.md

 		  | iOS             | 8.71 billion  | 0 million    | ∞:1     |
 		  | Other           | 0.78 billion  | 8.8 million  | 88.6:1  |
 	- so, if I'm to take this highly scientific research of mine seriously, I can deduce that windows is pretty popular, being in billions 24, Android is next at 23, iOS at 8.7, macOS at 5.48, linux chrome and other make up to 2
 	- by far then, windows is best.
 I dont like to hear myself say that but by dint of the numbers, windows rules supreme.
-Interestingly, Android is by far the most used platfor
+Interestingly, Android is by far the most used platform for mobile, so logically, if your after reaching as many mobile users as you can, Android is the clear winner but not if you want rich ones.
+In the US and eleswhere in the first world, rich people or rather those that want to be rich or think that t
 -
 -